the-zammers/giga/DEVLOG.md

 Files can now be opened by passing them as a command-line argument (15 minutes) Added row numbers and improved config file (30 minutes)

+### 2024-01-09 - better cursor behavior
+The cursor can no longer freely move and instead follows a vi-esque movement style (30 minutes)

 ## Raymond Zhang

 ### 2024-01-03 - Wrote proposal